-Chapter 1 – Origin of Puget Sound
+Chapter 1 – Birth of a Name

-Chapter 2 – Peopling Puget Sound
+Chapter 3 – Peopling Puget Sound

 Chapter 4 – Defending the Sound

-Chapter 5 – The Table is Set (Shellfish)
+Chapter 5 – The Maritime Highway

-Chapter 7 – Seaweeds in the Sound (Kelp)
+Chapter 6 – Seaweeds in the Sound (Kelp)

-Chapter 8 – The Silver Wave (Herring)
+Chapter 7 – The Silver Wave (Herring)